-Coworker I Trusted Telling Lies To Boss Behind My Back
+A Coworker I Trusted Is Telling Lies to the Boss Behind My Back

 KB’s coworker “friend” story

 One of my readers recently told us this in a comment.
 In this case, it wasn’t a lie being shared, but a truth that she thought was secret:

 “Just wanted to share something that happened to me from my previous job.
 Never trust someone completely!!!

 I thought that I had a friend at my previous place of work that I could trust and talk to.
 I was wrong.
 Whenever I told this person how I felt about the job and that I probably won’t last long, the information (in detail) was passed onto management for personal gain.

 Some food for thought.
 Why would management trust someone that betrays a friend for personal gain?
 Wouldn’t that same person do the same with sensitive information from the current job when seeking a new job elsewhere, probably with a competitor?

 I hope this experience is of some help. ~ KB”

 A similar thing happened to me many years ago.
 I was brought in to work side-by-side with another manager who welcomed me.
 He was always helpful and ready to lend an ear — and provide support, or so it at first appeared.
 Well, it seems the “friendly ear” had a phone line direct to our boss, and was always transmitting bad things about me — things that weren’t true or were conveyed out of context.

 Turns out, some of the duties I took on had once been his, and he wanted them back!
 His plan worked.
 I eventually left the job.
 But I never knew his weasily role in all this until after I finally had enough of my boss’s constant criticism and transferred to another department.
 Gotta say this doesn’t say much for my former boss either.
 Luckily my next boss was much better.